 Black Capped Chickadees are the state bird of Maine and Massachusetts.

 Black-Capped Chickadees are small birds, growing to about 5-6 inches.
-Chickadees are easy to identify.
+They are easy to identify.
 As their name implies, they have a black cap on their head.
 The bottom half of their head is white.
 Chickadees have a short beak, dull-white bellies, and alternating gray and white wing feathers.
 They are a member of the tit family and are non-migratory.

 Chickadees are found in and around deciduous forests.
 They are common at backyard bird feeders year-round.
+You also find them in area parks.

 Chickadees live up to 12 years, with most living about 6 years.
 They nest from April to June in a small hole in a tree.
 Both males and females excavate the hole together.